ordinaryexperts/terraform-aws-static-website-with-cicd/README.md

       default = "website"
     }

+    variable "debug" {
+      description = "Set to 'true' to turn on debugging.
+Currently this just sets the TTL for CloudFront to 0" default = "false"
+    }

     variable "domain" {
       description = "The URL or domain for the site, without the 'www', i.e. example.com" }